rebazp/P4MotorcycleBlog/README.md

 * Easy Registration process.
 * Simple to use on any device.

 ### Registered User

 * Seamless login process with a secure and personalized user account.
 * Browsing through posts and see related comments.
 * Give comments and likes.
+* Option to log out.

 ### Admin User

 * Secure and separate login portal for admin users with appropriate access control.
-* Access to an admin dashboard for managing users, posts, comments and likes.
+* Access to an admin dashboard for managing users, posts and comments
-* Ability to add, edit, or delete user, posts, comments likes.
+* Ability to add, edit, or delete user, posts and comments.

 ## Design

 The blog is easy to read and navigate through.
 The navbar contains the links to guide the user through the blog.
-The footer is visible and connects the readers to social media.
+The footer is visible and connects the user to social media.

 ### Color Scheme